Virginia Rappe: Death

 The exact events of the party remain unclear, with witnesses relating numerous versions of what happened.
 It was alleged that Rappe had died as a result of a violent sexual assault by Arbuckle.
 Arbuckle's accuser, Bambina Maude Delmont, had accompanied Rappe to the party; she had first met Rappe only a few days earlier.
 Delmont, however, had a police record for extortion, prostitution and blackmail.
 Subsequent witnesses testified that Rappe had for some time suffered from cystitis, a condition which could have been aggravated by consuming alcohol.
-Witnesses also testified that Rappe had previously suffered from venereal disease, so there were allegations that her death was brought on by her health rather than by an assault; however, her autopsy revealed no sign of venereal disease or any current or prior pregnancies.
+Witnesses also testified that Rappe had previously suffered from venereal disease, so there was speculation that her death was brought on by her health rather than by an assault; however, her autopsy revealed no sign of venereal disease or any current or prior pregnancies.

-After three manslaughter trials, Arbuckle was formally acquitted; his acquittal in the third trial was accompanied by an unprecedented statement of apology from the jury stating, in part, that, "Acquittal is not enough for Roscoe Arbuckle.
+After three manslaughter trials, Arbuckle was formally acquitted; his acquittal in the third trial was accompanied by a statement of apology from the jury stating, in part, that, "Acquittal is not enough for Roscoe Arbuckle.
 We feel that a great injustice has been done him... there was not the slightest proof adduced to connect him in any way with the commission of a crime."
 Nevertheless, Arbuckle's reputation and career were ruined because of the scandal.